pasin-k/tooth-1d/readme.md

 We use protocol buffer to feed those parameters into our file.
 Look up `coor_tooth.config` as a reference.
 <br> Note: label_type is a score category which the instructor gave based on each criteria.
 You can ask for more info about these label.

+Changing the variables in config file can be done in `proto/tooth.proto` file.
+Then, run `protoc proto/*.proto --python_out=.`

 ### Model Architecture